Home

-Hello, my name is Thanos Gentimis and I am an Assistant Professor at the Experimental Statistics Department at LSU.
-My field of expertise is Data Analytics with a special interest in Machine Learning and specifically Neural Networks.
+Hello, my name is Thanos Gentimis and I am an Assistant Professor at the Department of Soil and Crop Sciences at Texas A&M. My field of expertise is Data Analytics with a special interest in Machine Learning.
 I received my Ph.D. in Theoretical Mathematics (Algebraic Topology) from the University of Florida in 2011 under the guidance of Dr. Alexander Dranishnikov.

 I have a master’s degree in Theoretical Mathematics from the National and Kapodistrian University of Athens, Greece, where I also received my bachelor’s degree in Mathematics and Education.

-After joining LSU I became involved in Digital Agriculture developing the namesake class for the LSU Ag Center.
-I am also teaching an introductory Statistics course for graduate students and spend the rest of my time writing papers and grants.
-I am currently the Vice President for the Louisiana ASA Chapter, a member of the MIND initiative at LSU and a member of the Computing and Data Science Education Working Group.
+In 2017 I joined LSU and I became involved in Digital Agriculture developing the namesake class for the LSU Ag Center.
+I was also teaching an introductory Statistics course for graduate students and spent the rest of my time writing papers and grants.
+I have served as the Vice President for the Louisiana ASA Chapter, a member of the MIND initiative at LSU and a member of the Computing and Data Science Education Working Group.

 I will be focusing on this area of research for the time being, transferring my knowledge of ML and AI applications from Health Informatics to Agriculture.